muazzam-akhtar/cub3D-Linux/readme.md

 4. Updated crosshair with green line and minimal size of the crosshair.
 5. Updated parsing function to fetch the values based on the requirements like path to different xpm files, colours given based on RGB combination for floor and ceilings.
 6. Updated Crosshair
+7. Rotations are done.
+8. Movements of the player are functioning perfectly.
+9. Given the field of view as 70 degree and number of rays are 1920.
+10. With the Help of shooting rays, we have the height formula given the distance of the rays when hits the wall.
+11. Iteration of each ray in X-coordinate is 1 and the angle iteration is 0.000636318 in radian.
+12. The project is functioning perfectly in MAC and Linux OS.